iTEEECH/iTEEECH/README.md

 - 🕐 In my free time, I like to read technical articles.
 - 🎓 I like to challenge myself through certifications (PSD 1, icSM, AFD-200, MTA 98-382, etc.).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/florentin-bouchez-258455131/)
-- ⚡ I love chocolate
+- ⚡ I love chocolate.

 ### 🛠 Languages